Contents

 - Chad Riopel MSc (2008) — Evolutionary Ecology of Anti-Predator Defences in Sea Cucumbers.

-- Kelly McNicols MSc (2007) – Host FIsh Identification of Endangered Freshwater Mussels.
+- Kelly McNicols MSc (2007) – Host Fish Identification of Endangered Freshwater Mussels.

 - Currently: Biologist, Fisheries and Oceans Canada